Catching Up With Summer

 Red Beans & Ricely Yours

 Which isn’t to say that I didn’t do any reading this month.
 I really liked this piece about this open-air market in Madera, California and this HuffPo story on the hidden history of churros has me looking forward to the hot chocolate days ahead.
 For future writer’s anxiety attacks, I bookmarked this post by Orangette on writing when it’s not coming.
 But my favorite story came from A Blog Supreme/NPR Jazz.
 Apparently, Louis Armstrong used to sign letters Red Beans & Ricely Yours or even Soul Foodly Yours.
-Since this was a man who obviously knew how to say goodbye, I’ll let end with him.
+Since this was a man who obviously knew how to say goodbye, I’ll let it end with him.
 See you on the other side of September.